Are you looking to create a Wiki knowledge base using WordPress?

 Creating a WordPress wiki helps improve customer support as customers can easily look for answers on your detailed guides instead of calling customer service or opening a support ticket.

 That being said, you can build a wiki site within WordPress using a plugin.
-We’ll show you two different methods and you can choose one that works best for you.
+We’ll show you three different methods and you can choose one that works best for you.

 Method 1.
-Creating a WordPress Wiki Using The Knowledge Base Plugin
+Creating a WordPress Wiki Using The Heroic Knowledge Base Plugin (Recommended)

 Upon activation, a Knowledge Base tab will be added to your WordPress admin dashboard.
 Simply click on the tab to launch the Setup Wizard.